Traditional Chinese Medicine

 1. Chinese Herbal Medicine

-others to bring about the therapeutic effect.
+with the others to bring about the therapeutic effect.

 Chinese herbal medicine is traditionally used for internal organ